 have published already and are working on a project in a new genre.

-Block mentorships are available in blocks of 5, 10 or 15 hours.
+Mentorships are available in blocks of 2, 5, 10 or 15 hours.
 This includes reading time, email correspondence and face-to-face time.
-Mentorship charges are as follows:
+Mentorship charges and approximate reading guidelines are as follows: